metabase/metabase/docs/questions/sharing/public-links.md

 /dashboard/42#theme=night&titled=true&bordered=false
 ```

-To embed a question with multiple appearance parameters:
+To embed a question without filter widgets and without the download button:

 ```
-/question/42#theme=transparent&hide_download_button=true
+/question/42#hide_parameters=true&hide_download_button=true
 ```

-For more info about `hide_parameters`, see the next section on [Filter parameters](#filter-parameters).
+For more info about hiding filter widgets with `hide_parameters`, see the next section on [Filter parameters](#filter-parameters).

 ### Filter parameters